shmorri/docs-casa-prod/3.1.4/source/developer/intro-plugin.md

 PF4J is a very extensible simple lightweight plugin framework for java.
 The project [site](http://pf4j.org), [repository](https://github.com/decebals/pf4j/) and [api-docs page](http://pf4j.org/ref/javadoc.html) contain all required info to get the grasp of the framework.

 !!!
-Note:
+Note
     Gluu Casa only accepts plugins packaged in jar files.
 See the [constraints](#important-constraints) section for more information.

 The following is a summary of relevant concepts (somewhat tailored to the particular case of Gluu Casa):